fhollenbach/RCrashcourse/CourseNotes.md

     ## [1] 1990 1986 1995 1992 1991

+**Question 4** 1.
+Combine the three vectors you created in question 3 into a dataframe.
+2. Print the second value of your second variable.
+3.
+Print the third variable.
+Access it using the variable’s name.

+## Vectorization

 One of the great things about R is that it is vectorized, this means that operations can be done on the whole vector without going through each element individually.
 For example, say we want to have the height